wawrzynek-eq/arch-kata/presentation/transcript.md

 ## 1. Introduction

 Hello everyone!
 We call ourselves KnowledgeOutOfRangeException and today we'd like to show you our humble proposition for how to improve the grading system with AI-assisted solutions.
-Without any further a due...
+Without any further ado...
 Let's crack on!

 ### Notes
  - How about a personal touch - our photos on the first slide?